Vienna at Christmas: Christmas Market & Lights Guide

 Try: Vivaldi Four Season Concert or A Classical Concert at St Anne’s Church

-If you are a risk taker (you sneaky devil, you!) and don’t completely have your heart set on seeing something specific then you can try your luck at getting a last minute ticket.
+If you are a risk taker and don’t completely have your heart set on seeing something specific, then you can try your luck at getting a last minute ticket.
 Normally, these tickets are standing room only but can be as cheap as a couple of euros if you get lucky.

 Cozy Up in a Café